New Hampshire Route 101: History

 Most of the eastern section of NH 101 was originally planned as part of the canceled New England East–West Highway from Albany, New York to Portsmouth.
 Because of the cancellation, NH 101 remained a two-lane freeway until the mid-1990s.
 This road was colloquially known as the Highway of Death for its numerous accidents and large signs at the start of the two-lane freeway segment between exits 5 and 6 in Raymond that displayed the number of fatalities that had occurred.
 In the mid-1990s, the two-lane freeway segment was dualized over much of the swampland that it traversed in Rockingham County, creating a full divided controlled-access freeway between Manchester and I-95.

 In 1991, an overpass was constructed over North Road in Brentwood near the Rockingham County Jail Farm for the future routing of NH 101.
 However, the NH 101 expressway was not built in this area until 2000, giving the bridge the nickname the "bridge to nowhere."

+Prior to April 2024, the section of NH 101 east of I-93 featured mile markers beginning at Mile 100 and increasing toward Hampton.

 Several portions of the highway have been named after prominent figures by the state legislature.
 According to the state Department of Transportation, the portion from Keene to the Merrimack River was named the Horace Greeley Highway in 1949.
 The name Robert C. Erler Highway was given to the stretch of highway "from a beginning point at the Auburn-Candia town line to the Raymond-Epping town line" in 1981.
 Erler was a former Raymond town selectman and state legislator.
 In 1995, the name Jay McDuffee Highway was given to the stretch "from the Epping/Raymond town line to its terminus in Hampton."